So you’re trying to polish your marble, limestone, terrazzo and calcite stone but you’re just not getting the results you want?

 • Crystalise with a polishing liquid and steel wool pads… no… still not good enough!

-• Spent $100s on Twister floor polishing pads… and they made the floor look worse.
+• Spent $100s or $1,000s on Twister diamond floor polishing pads… and they made the floor look worse.

 • Sealing with a coating… what a mess! now it scratches and damages to easily… it looks like it’s wrapped in cling wrap… and it needs constant buffing… yuck!

 • Calling an expert… still no luck or maybe way too expensive or who do you trust?

 Don’t give up yet!